jaggedsoft/php-binance-api/README.md

 # PHP Binance API
-This project is to help you get started trading on Binance with the API.
-Advance features are going to be added, such as WebSockets, reading candlestick chart data, stop losses and iceberg orders.
+This project is designed to help you make your own projects that interact with the [Binance API](https://www.binance.com/restapipub.html).
+You can stream candlestick chart data, market depth, or use other advanced features such as setting stop losses and iceberg orders.
+This project seeks to have complete API coverage including WebSockets.

 #### Getting started
 ```php